Mary and Elizabeth Museum Gift Shop

 Secret Notes Scratched Inside Abraham Lincoln’s Watch photo, Smithsonian Museum

-The Wounded Major Several people declined the Lincolns’ invitation to Ford’s Theater before Major Henry Rathbone and his fiancé Clara Harris, a favorite of Mary, accepted.
+The Wounded Major Several people declined the Lincolns’ invitation to Ford’s Theater before Major Henry Rathbone and his fiancé Clara Harris accepted.
 When the Major tried to stop the attack, he was slashed by John Wilkes Booth’s sword.
 Clara tried to comfort Mary who screamed, “Oh!
 My husband’s blood!”
 In fact, it was the Major’s blood on Clara’s gown and Mary’s fan.
 The President did not bleed externally.

-The Bloody Gown Clara’s blood-soaked gown was stored in a closet in the Harris family home in Albany, New York.
-When she and a house guest believed they heard ghosts laughing, Clara had the closet bricked-in.
+Bloody Gown Clara’s blood-soaked gown was stored in a closet in the Harris family home in Albany, New York.
+When she "heard" ghosts laughing, she had the closet bricked-in.
 In 1910, 45 years after Lincoln’s assassination, the Rathbones’ son Henry, then a US Representative, dismantled the closet and burned the entombed dress, saying it had cursed his family.